MIT-LCP/eicu-code/build-db/postgres/README.md

-# Create mini version of eICU in a local Postgres database
+# Create eICU Collaborative Research Database with Postgres

-This folder creates a version of the eICU database in a local PostgreSQL database.
-Before you can create this version, you need to first have the eICU tables in csv files available on the computer somewhere.
+This folder loads the eICU Collaborative Research Database into a local PostgreSQL database system.
+Before you can create this version, you need to first need to download the CSV tables from PhysioNet.

 ## Instructions for use